Lincoln cent: Union shield reverse "Shield cent" (2010–present)

 On February 9, 2025, President Trump ordered the Treasury Department to end production of the cent.
 The Mint's 2024 annual report put the cost of producing a cent coin at 3.69 cents, and in January, the Department of Government Efficiency had recommended its abolition.
 In May 2025, the Treasury Department announced it had placed its final order of cent blanks and would discontinue production once its stock of blanks was exhausted.
 A ceremonial final striking of the Lincoln cent took place November 12, 2025, though it will continue to be struck for collectors.
-The final 232 circulating cents from Philadelphia and Denver were struck with an omega privy mark and are to be sold in sets with a gold cent from Philadelphia.
+The final 232 circulating cents from Philadelphia and Denver were struck with an omega privy mark and sold in sets with a gold cent from Philadelphia.
+The sale, by Stack's Bowers Galleries, brought $16.76 million, an average of $72,000 per set.